Hypocisy/RPGCoreV3-Chinese-wiki/Entities:-Creatures.md

 | attributes | attribute list | a list of attribute modifiers applied | |
 | skills | [section](https://github.com/Blutkrone/RPGCoreV3/wiki/EntityModule:-Creatures#skills) | either a custom skill or some linked skills | |
 | spawn-egg | [section](https://github.com/Blutkrone/RPGCoreV3/wiki/EntityModule:-Creatures#spawnegg) | an item configuration for an itemized spawning egg | |

+## Special Note: Persistence

+Do NOT make general mobs persistent, only the most important kind of monsters (of which there are only very few) should be made persistent.
+Things like world bosses, dungeon bosses etc. RPGCore will re-instate mobs to their respective spawners if applicable.
+Something like elite mobs or general mobs are NOT meant to be persisted - avoid persistent entities as much as you can, but don't shy away from them if you believe that you need it.

+Not every piece of information will become serialized.
+We shall retain things like health, position, level, type of entity, related spawner and cooldowns.
+Stuff like behaviours, aggro, minions, buffs etc are NOT saved.
+Beware that the mob will reset should it be pulled outside of its leashing range.

 ## Special Note: Tags